How to Make a DIY Cricut Candy Conversation Heart Keychain

 But first, if you're worried you'll need a Cricut Maker to make these candy conversation heart keychains, don't!
 I cut all the shapes for the keychain with just the Cricut Fine Point Blade, which means it can be made with either the Maker or the Explore Air 2!

-If you want to make this project yourself, I'm sharing the SVG cut file for my candy conversation heart keychain project FREE.
-You can get access to the file via a free download from a link at the bottom of this post.
+If you want to make this project yourself, I'm sharing the SVG cut files for my Be Mine, Crazy 4U, and Cutie Pie candy conversation heart keychains FREE.
+You can get access to the files in my Free Resource Library by filling out a form at the bottom of this post.

 Ready to make this fun candy conversation heart keychain with your Cricut?
 Let's get started!